beckybeauchamp1/Sample-Teach/readme.md

 });

 ```
-And in our index.html file we need to load our socket.io dependency through adding a script tag.
+And in our index.html file we need to load our socket.io dependency by adding a script tag.

 ```html
 <script src="/socket.io/socket.io.js"></script>